NorthStarUAS/ImageAnalysis/scripts/README.md

 # Streamline processing of an image set with defaults:

-  Run: ./process.py --project /path/to/images/folder
+  Run: ./process.py /path/to/images/folder

   <wait a while>

-  Run: ./7a-explore.py --project /path/to/images/folder
+  Run: ./7a-explore.py /path/to/images/folder

 # Individual scripts (the harder way)